 The chaos demons are by their nature vessels for the flame that birthed them, meaning that every surviving demon retained at least a smolder of that flame.
 This is evidenced by the Stray Demon lacking even a smolder of chaos fire, resulting in its body petrifying to the point that even its pyromancies only conjure such minerals — what little flame it bleeds is all that is left.
 All of the demons owe their form to Chaos, and so removing the power of life from the flesh results in it reverting to primordial matter.
 Vestiges of the flame have thus survived its destruction, imbuing them with the power of life from the Witch of Izalith’s Lord Soul.
 Losing this power doesn’t appear to be life-threatening.
 The batwing demons have survived just fine with only the power of sunlight obtained as servants of the Anor Londo gods.
 The Stray Demon also doesn’t seem to be in any pain, even if we shatter its rock solid legs.
 However, given that the Flame of Chaos was the only means to produce their grotesque lives, its loss would mean the extinction of their race, not to mention the rich culture built around the use and worship of that power.

 In that case, why would the chaos demons be concerned?
-There are plenty of vestiges of chaos fire dispersed amongst the demons and across the land that they call home.
-This is exemplified by the chaos gem, which came from newborn chaos fire crystallizing with titanite as it first ravaged the land of Izalith.
-And even if split off into pieces, the power of Chaos can still generate life like when the Chaos of the Orange Charred Ring from DS1 spawned a new demon.
+There are plenty of vestiges of chaos fire dispersed amongst them and across the land they call home; this is exemplified by the chaos gem, which came from newborn chaos fire crystallizing with titanite as it first ravaged the land of Izalith.
+And even if split off into pieces, the power of Chaos can still generate life like when the Chaos of the DS1’s Orange Charred Ring spawned the Centipede Demon.
 Even if they lost the actual Flame of Chaos, wouldn’t there still be more than enough chaos fire to go around?
 Perhaps not.
-The only examples of chaos fire spawning grotesque life come from the Flame of Chaos itself and said ring.
-Even then, the Chaos Flame only actually created twisted lifeforms when interacting with an existing life or drawing on other’s souls to create a seedbed.
-Likewise, the Orange Charred Ring sparks only the one new life, which can be traced back to it reacting to an existing soul.
+The only examples of chaos fire spawning life come from a female bearer acting as a seedbed and said ring.
+Otherwise, the Flame of Chaos only twisted existing lifeforms.
+Even the Orange Charred Ring sparks just the one new life as a result of reacting to an existing soul.